geeeedev/sandbox-react-test/README.md

 &nbsp;

 > Note to Self:
->- test file are those with extension `.test.js`
+>1. test file are those with extension `.test.js`
+>1. include below import statement in every `.test.js` file
->- must include the setupTests.js file with import statement in same directory
+>1. better to include import statement once in the `setupTests.js` file within the same directory as `.test.js` files
 >    ```js
 >    import '@testing-library/jest-dom/extend-expect';
 >    ```